RarelyCharlie/rarelycharlie.github.io/_chat/chat00.md

 - 1M You too.

 People sometimes use the word "depression" simply to mean there's something they're unhappy about.
 It doesn't mean they are actually depressed, just that life is hard.

+At 7 Cups one of [Our Key Values](https://www.7cups.com/about/values.php) is: *We recognize that life is messy, unpredictable, hard, and surprising.*